INHERITANCE OF SHADOW SERIES

 Natalia Saavedra Valencia

 I used to be married, but that didn't work out once he decided to take all his problems out on me.
-One day I decided my daughter was not going to grow up thinking that was normal, and we left.
+One day I decided my daughter was not going to grow up thinking that was normal, and so, we left.

-Now I run a handful of small shops in a struggling part of London's east end.
-I see a lot of people who have slipped through every crack, so I do what I can.
-Food packs, warm coats, It will not fix the world, but I need my daughter to see you don't walk past someone who is drowning and pretend you didn't notice.
 She's all movement and noise, my girl.
-Heart first, thinking later, ten thoughts in one breath.
+Heart first, think later, ten thoughts in one breath.
 She didn't come with a handbook and I had to learn how to be the kind of mother she needed, how to be the calm in the room when her head is full of storms.
-Some days I do it well, other days I get it wrong, but I keep trying.
+Some days I do it well, other days not so much, but ya know what?
+I keep trying.

 I wasn't looking for a man.
 Honestly, I was doing my best to scare them away.
-Then George walked into my life with those tired eyes and that lost angry bear cub look of his.
-I recognised that fight with a world that doesn't make sense to him, because I see it in my daughter.
-I should have turned my back.
-It would have been safer.
-But something in me wouldn't let me.
+Then George walked into our lives with those tired eyes and that lost angry bear cub look of his.
+I recognised that fight with a world that doesn't make sense to him, because I see the same every day when I look at my daughter.

 Adel Saavedra Valencia